LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 This can be solved by loading the random 3x3 data into an *adjacency matrix*.
 The adjacent positions in the grid are connections, or `1`'s, otherwise they are `0`'s.
 Then this data structure is used as a lookup to solve how many steps it takes.

-And *adjacency list* could also be used.
+An *adjacency list* could also be used.

 ## Degree Matrix

 ![Imgur](https://i.imgur.com/LjEt3p3.png)

 A [degree matrix](https://en.wikipedia.org/wiki/Degree_matrix) is a diagonal matrix that says the degree of the vertices.
-The degree of a vertex is the number of it's incidence edges.
+The degree of a vertex is the number of its incidence edges.
 The vertices are plotted on the rows and columns.

-In the above matrix, vertex `1` in the top left most position has a degree of `4` *incidence edges*, edge `2` has degree of `3`, and so on.
+In the above matrix, vertex `1` in the top left most position has a degree of `4` *incidence edges*, vertex `2` has a degree of `3`, and so on.

 ## Incidence Matrix

 ![Imgur](https://i.imgur.com/hWR9bX0.png)

-### Inidence Matrix of above graph
+### Incidence Matrix of above graph

 The columns are the edges, and the rows are the nodes.
 Edge `e1` in column `1` is the incidence edge of vertices `{1,2}`, `e2` is the incidence edge for vertices `{1,3}`, and so on.